 Day Trip To Hvar From Split

-This coastal city has a picturesque bay, sandy beaches tucked along the coast, a 16th century Venetian hilltop Fortress, beautiful historical buildings, and an enchanting, playful chain of islands of its own, the Pakleni islands.
+This coastal city has a picturesque bay, sandy beaches tucked along the coast, luxury accommodation, a 16th century Venetian hilltop Fortress, beautiful historical buildings, and an enchanting, playful chain of islands to explore.
+It’s also known to have a lively nightlife.
+With all this, it’s not unusual to see yachts in the bay area, sometimes with celebrities.
+Yet this charming town still retains its laid-back charm.

 Hvar Island and Hvar Town